 Also check out:

-Want more Flower Crafts Ideas?
-Check out:
+Want more Flower Crafts for Kids?
+Then why not check out:

 Have you given these Pyramid Chickens a go?
 It really isn’t as hard as you think and you will find that the kids adore it!
 Check out our teaching kids to sew article!
 As well as our great Sewing Projects for Kids!